 - Full tuition and fees must be paid.

 - “Audit” status must be declared at the time of registration, or can be changed from credit status to audit status within the first four weeks of the course.
 All permissions and registrations for auditing courses must be filed in the Records Office by this deadline.
+See specific audit-by dates on the Academic Calendar.

 - The course grade will be entered as “AU,” which is an administrative transcript notation signifying no credit was awarded.